|The author speaks |

-I’ve been trying to read every Shakespeare play there is of late.
+I’ve been trying to read every Shakespeare play there is.
 And it doesn’t take long to see the Bard still speaks to us today.

 If you haven’t noticed, politicians seem to put forth new plans to fix the public schools almost every day.
-These are stupid plans, generally speaking, and at least one Republican governor I might name fits this description from England’s beloved poet:
+These plans are stupid, generally, and at least one Republican governor I might name fits this description from England’s beloved poet:

 “He hath not so much brain as ear-wax.”

-Meanwhile, more and more state executives and legislators answer to the beck and call of deep-pocketed, far-right conservatives like Charles and David Koch, and do the bidding of the American Legislative Exchange Council, which the brothers doth fund.
-Or as Shakespeare might put it:
+Meanwhile, more and more state lawmakers answer to the beck and call of deep-pocketed, far-right conservatives like Charles and David Koch, and do the bidding of the American Legislative Exchange Council, which the brothers doth graciously fund.
+As Shakespeare might put it:

 “They say if money go before, all ways do lie open.”